4 Conversation Heart Games

 -Bag of conversational hearts

--Two plastic cups (or bowls) for each student
+-Two plastic cups (or bowls) for each team

-HOW TO PLAY: Each student will get a cup with a small handful of candy inside.
-Each student will also have an empty cup set at a predetermined distance from them, perhaps on the floor or on their desk.
+HOW TO PLAY: Each group will get a cup with a small handful of candy inside.
+There will also be an empty cup located at a predetermined distance from them, perhaps on the floor or on their desk.
 Set your timer for one minute.
-Students will toss their candies, one at a time, into the cup.
-The student with the most candy in the cup in one minute, wins.
+Taking turns, students will toss their candies, one at a time, into the cup.
+The team with the most candy in the cup in one minute, wins.

 Game 3: Candy Stack